laravel/docs/helpers.md

      // ['foo' => 'bar', 'baz' => 'boom']

-This function also accepts asterisks as wildcards, and will fill into the target accordingly:
+This function also accepts asterisks as wildcards and will fill the target accordingly:

     $data = [
         'posts' => [